badu/wg-cc/ReadMe.md

 * `ALLOW_PPROF` - If set to "true", opens routes to pprof the server.

 * `APP_HTTP_PORT` - Defaults to 8080, but we allow customization.

+## Kubernetes & Docker

+build the container image, in the root of this project:

+`docker build . -t oauth-server:1.0.0 -f ./cmd/oauth2-server/Dockerfile`

+Running the built image:

+`docker run -p 8080:8080 oauth-server:1.0.0`

+You can now run integration test if you like.

+Apply the deployment and service manifests using the following commands:

+`kubectl apply -f deployment.yaml`

+`kubectl apply -f service.yaml`

+Use the following command to retrieve the external IP:

+`kubectl get services`

+Look for the EXTERNAL-IP column of the oauth2-server